 Leftovers should be stored in the fridge in an airtight container for 3-4 days.
 Reheat in the microwave or on the stovetop.
 Add a tablespoon or two of water to rehydrate the pasta.
 Freezing is not recommended.

-- Serve a crisp green salad on the side and if you’re feeling especially rustic, a hearty loaf of Italian bread.
+Serve a copycat copycat Olive Garden Salad on the side and if you’re feeling especially rustic, a hearty loaf of Italian bread.

 I don’t like something in this recipe, what should I do?